Canon SX420 vs Panasonic GX800

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic GX800 Manual.
+Further information on the features and operation of the SX420 and GX800 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic GX800 Manual.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Panasonic GX800 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.